 - 1. High school transcripts

 - 2. Other college transcripts and evaluations

 - 3. Correspondence with student

 - 4. Grade change forms

-- 5. Requests for transcripts

-The Registrar is the official in charge of student records.
+The Records Office is in charge of student records.
 Administrators, counselors, and faculty who need to see student records to assist in their academic pursuits have access to these records.
-Office employees in Admissions and Counseling Services originate and maintain student records.
 College personnel involved in institutional research may be permitted access to records on a need-to-know basis.
 All others are required to have written permission from the student.
+Records may be destroyed after a student has not been in attendance for three years.